SchweizerischeBundesbahnen/netzgrafik-editor-frontend/README.md

 a planning basis.

 The versatility of the editor makes it suitable for various logistics planning scenarios, enabling efficient timetable creation and analysis.
-The software's key features can be leveraged in a broader context.
+The software's key features can be leveraged in a broader context, such as:

-Industries and sectors that could benefit from the Netzgrafik-Editor include:

 - **Public Transportation Systems:** Other public transport networks can utilize the editor's flexibility and features to effectively visualize and plan their transportation systems, leading to improved efficiency and better services.

-- ...

 - **Educations:** The editor's capabilities can be utilized in educational institutions to create integrated timetables for classes,